SammyKrosoft/Aviation-Navigation-Log/Homework/4AUG2023-Mixture&engine.md

 - one time on RUNUP
 - one time before flight
-- one time on taking of check (Flaps - Mixture - gauges)
+- one time on taking off check (Flaps - Mixture - gauges)

-Did not find :(
+We need to check/set several the mixture especially when taking off on airport above density altitude of 3000ft:
+- Mixture lean for best performance (**rich best power**)
+- Just before taking off : mixture lean at **rich best power**
+- while airborne - Mixture Full Rich